 This is how much storage and counter space we had around the stove:

-The narrow shelf in the left nook i built for an apartment kitchen, and it just happened to fit here.
-The small table on the right i built for a different apartment with the same countertop problem.
-It was a pretty lousy solution for the house, but all i had for several years in the house.
+The narrow shelf in the left nook was part of a shelf unit I built many apartments ago, and it just happened to fit here.
+The small table on the right i built for a different apartment with the same lack of countertop problem.
+It was a pretty lousy solution for the house, but all i had for several years here.

 I wanted more cabinet space, but nothing pre-built seemed to fit.
-The nook at the left was a complication, but the lower right space also had a heat vent on the baseboard, and the left side of the stove had the gas line coming up through the floor.
+The nook at the left was a complication, and the lower right space also had a heat vent on the baseboard, and the left side of the stove had the gas line coming up through the floor.
+I figured I could more easily design and build my own cabinets.

-I started with some electrical work to have new outlets installed for the microwave and counter spaces, and wiring for undercabinet lighting.
-Here i'm test fitting the uppers.
+First, I contracted some electrical work to have new outlets installed for the microwave and counter spaces, and wiring for undercabinet lighting.
+Here i'm test fitting the upper cabinets to test the locations for the new outlets & light wiring.
+I also ran speaker wire for the cabinet tops, to tie in to the house system.
+We like to listen to music while cooking.

-I built everything using basic pocket screw carcasses, with maple-faced plywood and a clear poly finish.
+I built all of the cases using basic pocket screw carcasses, with maple-faced plywood and a clear poly finish.
+The drawers are the same plywood but with box joints.
 The undercabinet lighting is pretty nice to have.

-The right lower cabinet is a bit shorter for a prep surface, easier to work on.
+The right lower cabinet is a bit shorter for a cooking prep surface, easier to work on.
 It also has a sliding garbage/recycling center and the main silverware drawer.
 The left side has a drawer and 2 sliding shelves for pots and pans.
-The right cabinet also has an insulated tunnel to re-route the heat vent out through the kick plate.
+The right cabinet also has a tunnel to re-route the heat vent out through the kick plate, and insulated so we aren't just making the garbage hot all winter.

 This is the space with finished cabinets, pre-counter, but with the finished doors and drawers in place:

-The counter top is 2" maple butcher block, salvaged by Bauer Brothers in Mpls, and plenty big enough to fit into the space.
-The left side needed a little extra cutting to fit in the odd space.
+The counter top is 2" maple butcher block, found at Bauer Brothers salvage in Mpls, and plenty big enough to fit into the space.
+The left side needed a little extra fiddly cutting to fit in the odd space.

-Overall, this project was easily the best and most practical remodeling project i've done on the house.
+Overall, this was easily the best and most practical remodeling project i've done on the house.